datacarpentry/wrangling-genomics/episodes/01-trimming.md

 of each of our samples using FastQC.
 We vizualized per-base quality graphs showing the distribution of read quality at each base across all reads in a sample and extracted information about which samples fail which quality checks.
-We know that all of our samples failed at least one of the quality metrics used by FastQC.
+Some of our samples failed quite a few quality metrics used by FastQC.
 This doesn't mean, though, that our samples should be thrown out!
-It's very common to have some reads within a sample, or some positions (near the begining or end of reads) across all reads that are low quality and should be discarded.
+It's very common to have some quality metrics fail, and this may or may not be a problem for your downstream application.
+For our variant callig workflow, we will be removing some of the low quality sequences to reduce our false positive rate due to sequencing error.

 We will use a program called [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to filter poor quality reads and trim poor quality bases from our samples.

 ## Trimmomatic Options

 Trimmomatic has a variety of options to trim your reads.
-If we run the commands, we can see some of our options.
+If we run the command, we can see some of our options.

 ~~~
 $ trimmomatic